diegopacheco/diegopacheco-architecture-library/src/dilemmas/DECIDE_OR_WAIT.md

 Because such dilemma happens almost everyday if not everyday.
 Knowing when to decide and when to wait is a key skill for architects and engineers.
 It allows you to make better decisions, avoid mistakes, and deliver value faster.
 For instance if it's a catastrophic decision better way.
 If the cost of waiting is high, better move.

 That's why it's important to reflect about decisions, usually in retrospectives.
-Noboddy does this but I belive in something I call [Blameless Feature Reviews](https://diego-pacheco.blogspot.com/2024/03/blameless-feature-reviews.html) which could help us to learn 100x more from our decisions.
+Nobody does this but I believe in something I call [Blameless Feature Reviews](https://diego-pacheco.blogspot.com/2024/03/blameless-feature-reviews.html) which could help us to learn 100x more from our decisions.
 Such reviews usually happens but only with high executives, and IMHO we must use a proper DevOps blameless mindset and be with the whole team.

-Otherwise who is learn?
+Otherwise who is learning?
 Only the people who don't build the software?